campolloram/my-notes/kubernetes/notes.md

 Kubernetes creates a revision by doing a rollout, for deploying the new revision it does a rolling update in which slowly takes older version nodes and updates them.

 - Kubernetes deployments allow you to rollback to a previous revision

+## Jobs and Cronjobs
+Just like we use Replicasets that helps us create a defined number of pods and mantain them alive.
+We can use Jobs to create a number of pods that are running a job, the main difference here is that the process will finish eventually, we just need the process to complete and then do not raise the pods again.

+- For creating a crontjob use the kind CronJob, under spec you can specify the schedule and that's it.